 Make sure to get a confirmation in writing of who your beneficiaries are.
 They may not appear on your statements.
 And having the wrong beneficiary named, can have horrible consequences for your family.

-Succession planning for your business does not have to be fancy or elaborate.
+Succession planning for your business on your death does not have to be fancy or elaborate.

 Do you have a co-owner?
 If so, your shareholder or partnership agreement should consider what would happen if one owner dies.

 Is there an employee, supplier or even a competitor who may want to buy your business?
-Document this information.
+Document this information and provide whatever assistance you can to your executor.

-It may not seem as obvious to an online business owner that they should leave details of their digital assets for their executor.
+People usually think first about their bank accounts and household effects when they start will planning.
+We are all accumulating more digital assets, especially online business owners - including course It may not seem as obvious to an online business owner that they should leave details of their digital assets for their Executor.

 Personal directives give someone else the power to make personal care (non-financial) decisions on your behalf if you become incapacitated.